RedCarpetUp/ThisIsTheWay/code/wsl.md

 This will still consume the entire 6GBs regardless of Linux memory usage, but at least it'll stop growing more than that.

+** WSL hangs**
+Sometimes you will notice that WSL hangs.
+Especially after a reboot.
+Even opening a new WSL/Ubuntu window in Windows Terminal will hang.

+the fix is easy.
+In Windows Terminal, type `wsl.exe --shutdown` and then wait until the command completes.
+Then you can open a new WSL/Ubuntu terminal